-Do you drink teas to help with certain ailments?
-Are there any that you would recommend from personal experience?
+Do you drink tea?
+Which is your favorite?
 Leave a comment below and let us know.
 Share your experience on how making lifestyle changes has affected your life, and maybe your knowledge will help others.

 6 Easy Smoothie Breakfast Bowls